• Recipes

 Measuring Volumes: Metric, Imperial & US Customary System

-The metric and two types of measurement systems, imperial and United States customary, are used to measure the volume of liquids like water or pure water in terms of ounces, cups, pints, quarts, and gallons.
+The metric and two types of measurement systems, imperial and United States customary, measure the volume of liquids like water or pure water in ounces, cups, pints, quarts, and gallons.

 A liter is equal to 33.814 ounces and 33.8140226 fluid ounces, but the number of fluid ounces in a liter may vary depending on the type of ounce used.
 To help convert from liters to ounces, a conversion calculator or table can be used to provide accurate results.

-Moreover, conversion from liters to other units of volume helps readers measure their daily intake and function properly.
+Moreover, conversion from liters to other volume units helps readers measure their daily intake and function correctly.

 The Difference Between Dry and Liquid Measurements

-It is important to understand the difference when converting between dry and wet.
+It is important to understand the difference between dry and wet when converting.
 Dry is generally expressed in terms of weight, such as ounces or grams.

 On the other hand, wet items are expressed in terms of volume, such as liters or gallons.